Skip to main content

 Revision of E1 procedure for NGSE

-The E1 Procedure for Network Gas Supply Emergency has undergone a revision from Version 11 to Version 12.
+The E1 Procedure for Network Gas Supply Emergency has undergone a revision from Version 12 to Version 12.1 (published 01 November 2024).

 E1 is designed to provide a measured, appropriate and coordinated response to a Network Gas Supply Emergency.
 E1 does not outline how the Primary Transporter manages the Primary System on a day-to-day basis.
 E1 is the procedure that should be used when all normal operational tools available to the primary transporter have failed to address the developing situation.
 Detailed arrangements are not included in the procedure, as these should be incorporated into the emergency plans of the affected parties.